-IV.
+III.
 BOUNDARY

-The SCTID will include all lodging businesses, existing and in the future, available for public occupancy within the boundaries of a portion of the City of Santa Clara.
+The SCTID will include all lodging businesses with ten (10) rooms or more, existing and in the future, available for public occupancy within the boundaries of a portion of the city of Santa Clara.

 Lodging business means: any structure, or any portion of any structure, that is occupied or intended or designed for occupancy by transients for dwelling, lodging, or sleeping purposes, and includes, but is not limited to, any hotel, inn, tourist home or house, motel, studio hotel, bachelor hotel, lodging house, rooming house, apartment house, dormitory, public or private club, mobile home, or house trailer at a fixed location, or other similar structure or portion thereof.